 Please note: If you have flu-like symptoms or suspect you might be infected please call the New Mexico Department of Health Coronavirus Hotline directly at 855-600-3453 for further instructions.

 Individuals seeking admission to SFRC continue to be closely screened to assess risk of the Coronavirus.
 If an individual is identified as being high risk, he/she will be instructed to call the Coronavirus Hotline for more information prior to being considered for admission.

 Screening protocols, managed by SFRC’s medical director, are in place to keep everyone safe.
-A tent has been set up in the parking lot where individuals seeking admission to SFRC will be screened for COVID-19 before entering the building.
-Once they enter the building they are screened for admission to SFRC programs.
+Once people enter the building they are screened for admission to SFRC programs.

 Family members are asked to remain in their cars throughout these screening processes.

 Keeping the environment safe

 Safety precautions have been implemented in all SFRC facilities.
 Staff and clients must wash their hands upon entering the building and surfaces in public areas are sanitized at regular intervals.

 Both the Men’s Residential Treatment and Women and Children’s Residential Treatment programs are still operating with in-person groups and counseling.